 Need #4: Accessing a Tangible Item or Activity

 There may be situations where your child’s behaviour is a result of an attempt to access a tangible item.
-When a child wants something they can’t have, it can result in big behaviours like kicking, hitting, whining, screaming, and swearing.
+When a child wants something they can’t have, it can result in big behaviours like kicking, hitting, whining, screaming and swearing.

 If you’re wondering if your child’s behaviour is the result of seeking a tangible item, here are a few questions to consider: